A-Nematkhah/txt2reward/README.md

 **LLM-as-Reward for Highway Reinforcement Learning**

-Train a highway driving agent with PPO using a language model (Qwen3-4B) as the reward signal instead of hand-crafted reward functions.
+Train a highway driving agent with PPO using a language model (Groq / llama-3.3-70b) as the reward signal instead of hand-crafted reward functions.

 ---